Meditation for High Performers Without Scorekeeping

 The evidence is stronger for stress regulation and attention than for dramatic performance transformation.
 That distinction matters, because high performers are often sold certainty where the research is more measured.

 Attention studies are also relevant.
 The 2007 attentional blink study linked mindfulness training with selective attention improvements, while a 2012 controlled Stroop task study reported greater executive control among meditators.
-Per the U.S. Department of Defense’s Human Performance Resource Center, mindfulness meditation may support stress resilience, emotional self-regulation, sleep, and problem-solving ability. source
+Per the U.S. Department of Defense’s Human Performance Resource Center, mindfulness meditation may support stress resilience, emotional self-regulation, sleep, and problem-solving ability.
+Mindfulness Meditation

 The most defensible takeaway is simple: meditation can support attention and recovery, but it should not be sold as a universal performance upgrade.